mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 This book provides an introduction to the asbab of khilaf.
 It must be accompanied with the commentary of Yusuf al-Ghafis, which provides invaluable advice on dealing with khilaf and how to approach one’s studies.

+- *Mukhtasar Tabaqat al-Hanabilah* by Jamil al-Shatti

 # Intermediate Level
+The purpose of this level is to understand masa'il in the context of usul al-fiqh and qawa'id.

 - *Al-Rawd Al-Murbi’* by Mansur b.
 Yunus al-Buhuti

 This book is a brilliant commentary on *Zad al-Mustaqni’* by Musa al-Hajjawi. *Zad al-Mustaqni’* was itself abridged from *al-Muqni’* by Ibn Qudamah, which was written to introduce differences of opinion within the madhab.
 Al-Hajjawi restricted it to the madhhab’s official positions, removing rarely occurring issues and adding some of the more common ones.
 In contrast to *Dalil al-Talib*, which was widely studied in Sham, *Zad al-Mustaqni’* became the main text studied among Hanbalis in the Arabian Peninsula. *Zad al-Mustaqni’* is terse on its own and occasionally goes against the madhhab's relied-upon opinions, which is remedied by reading it with al-Buhuti's commentary.

 There is a large amount of masa’il in this book, and it requires a long time to explain correctly.
+It is typically the last book studied cover-to-cover with a teacher.
 Al-Buhuti's commentary includes details on the evidence, usul al-fiqh, and qawa'id.
 Due to the status of the original author, the abridger, and the commentator, *Al-Rawd Al-Murbi’* has become an extremely important work for the madhhab and relied upon for both teaching and delivering legal rulings.
 Complete listening to the recorded lessons of Muhammad ‘Abd al-Wahid on *Zad al-Mustaqni'* first, then watch his recordings on *Al-Rawd Al-Murbi'*.
 Use his published edition of the book titled *Jam al-Rahiq al-Mushbi’*.
 For major ishkal, begin referencing the commentaries of *al-Muqni'*: *al-Mumti'*, *al-Mubdi'*, *al-Sharh al-Kabir*, and *al-Insaf*.
 Doing this will build one's aptitude in fiqh and facilitate understanding the expressions in these longer books.

 - *Al-’Umdah* by Ibn Qudamah al-Maqdisi

-Ibn Qudamah authored this book as a primer in his curriculum, consisting of his tarjih of the madhhab's positions.
+Ibn Qudamah originally authored this book as a primer in his curriculum, consisting of his own tarjih of the madhhab's opinions.
 At this stage, it should be read with *Sharh al-’Umdah* by Ibn Taymiyyah.
-This commentary only covers the sections of ‘ibadah, yet it remains one of the most comprehensive works on adillah in the madhab.
+This commentary only covers the chapters of ‘ibadah, yet it remains one of the most comprehensive works on adillah in the madhab.
 Ibn Taymiyyah makes it a point to mention all of the recorded positions within the madhab, along with explaining whether a position is from the riwayat, wujuh, or aqwal from the students of Ahmad.

-Complete this with the recorded lessons of Yusuf al-Ghafis on *al-’Umdah*.
-For contemporary issues, listen to the recordings of Hatem al-Haj and read his published commentary on *al-'Umdah*.
+Complete this with *al-'Uddah* by Baha al-Din al-Maqdisi, a student of the author and *al-'Umdah*'s most authoritative commentator.
+Listen to the recorded lessons of Yusuf al-Ghafis on *al-’Umdah*, who focuses on fiqh al-khilaf; for contemporary issues, listen to the recordings of Hatem al-Haj and read his published commentary on *al-'Umdah*.

 - *Al-Bulbul* by Najm al-Din al-Tufi